MiniZinc/minizinc.github.io/challenge2021/challenge.md

 ### Announcements

+*   **2021-11-03** Amendments to the results have been made due to an error during scoring.
+Thanks to ‪Laurent Perron, Krzysztof Kuchcinski and Mats Carlsson for reporting.
 *   **2021-10-29** Announcements of the results are [here](results2021.html).
 *   **2021-05-07** Official [Call for Problems](call_for_problems.html) for the MiniZinc Challenge.